-5 By contrast, innovation survey data on product innovation, which are typically used by similar studies, are based on the question whether a certain enterprise introduced products that were new to the firm during the past period.
+By contrast, innovation survey data on product innovation, which are typically used by similar studies, are based on the question whether a certain enterprise introduced products that were new to the firm during the past period.

-As mentioned above, this study is expected to give us additional insights into important issues, such as a firm's export market participation behavior, dynamic effects of trade or trade liberalization, and determinants of innovation.
+effects of trade or trade liberalization, and determinants of innovation.
 Furthermore, it will also help to clarify sources of heterogeneity of firms in productivity, which is assumed to be exogenous in recent heterogeneous firm-trade models.
 Adequate understanding these issues are necessary to formulate appropriate trade liberalization strategies, as well as appropriate innovation policies in a globalized environment.
 In particular, the existence of bi-directional causal relationship might suggest not only respective roles of policies to increase the number of exporters and policies to increase the number of innovators, but also a possible complementary relationship between those policies.

 This paper is organized as follows.
-In next section, related studies are briefly reviewed.
+In the next section, related studies are briefly reviewed.
 Section 3 provides a description of the data, our measures of new products, and some preliminary analysis.
 Section 4 discusses empirical strategy.
 Section 5 discusses main results.
 Section 6 provides some robustness checks on our main results.
 The Final section concludes.